-- Complete the Incident Report Form.
+- If directed by the RCF, the student is to complete the Incident Report Form.
 The RCF will direct the student to the location of the form on the FNU Portal Statements on the Incident Report should be strictly factual. - When the Incident Report Form is completed, send it via US mail to the Clinical Director.
 The Clinical Director will forward it after review to the Risk Manager for the Frontier Nursing University. - The student should not discuss the incident with other students or faculty.
 Students are further advised to avoid making statements while in a highly emotional state.
 If the student or preceptor has a question about whether an incident merits reporting, they should contact the RCF or Clinical Director for guidance.